 The first scanning target was a ‘Whimsey Chamber’, where horses were brought underground to walk around in circles, providing power to lift and lower items in the adjacent shaft.
 It is quite remarkable how much of lift feature remains.
 The 3D models illustrate the mine in fine detail and inform the viewer as to its construction in ways that pure video cannot.

-The second scan illustrates some ‘flats’.
-These are areas where miners hacked and blasted out lead ore from valuable veins.
-It illustrates the incredible, stonework to create arches and build stacks to support the roof as ore is extracted.
-This was all largely done by hand.
+The second 3D scan illustrates the ‘flats.
+Flats are areas where miners hacked and blasted out lead ore from valuable veins.
+It illustrates the incredible handwork, and stonework used to create arches and build stacks, to support the mine roof.

 Nenthead Mine Works Film

-The film can be viewed on YouTube and offers a rich and fascinating illustration of the mine.
+The Nenthead Mine video may be viewed on YouTube and offers a rich and fascinating illustration of the mine.
 The whole area around Nenthead still has many former mine works and invokes a timeless picture of life in Victorian England.
-Whilst this mine is easily and freely visited, if you are not experienced in the underground activities we would recommend hiring a guide or going on a guided tour.
+Whilst this mine is easily and freely visited, if you are not experienced in the underground activities we recommend hiring a guide or taking a guided tour.

-If you would like further information on this project, please contact us on 0330 119 0000 or contact us via the website
+Should you like further information on this project, please contact us on 0330 119 0000 or contact us via the website